AtsukiTak/ex-futures/README.md

 [Document](https://docs.rs/ex-futures)

 For now, this crate provides
-- unsync unbounded publish subscribe channel
-- unsync unbounded cloneable stream/sink

-And will provide in future
-- unsync bounded publish subscribe channel
-- sync unbounded publish subscribe channel
-- sync bounded publish subscribe channel
+- publish subscribe channel
-- unsync bounded cloneable stream/sink
-- sync unbounded cloneable stream/sink
-- sync bounded cloneable stream/sink
+- cloneable stream/sink
+- stream fork

 ## How to use